foss-style/Cringeworthy/README.md

 ## Another Suggestion
 Create an app with a checklist and a getText function for notes to redeem yourselves.
 Offer the link.

 `Note: The purpose of this github is to offer content and information related to the FOSS community and culture.
-I mean, honestly, if I test this link and it works in Windows - that's an entirely other issue.`

 ## Bad
-The checklist is on the web page and is not interactive. https://reinvent.awsevents.com/info/preparing-for-reinvent/?trk=www.google.com
+The checklist is on the web page and is not interactive. https://reinvent.awsevents.com/info/preparing-for-reinvent/?trk=www.google.com The PDF is not interactive on Windows or Linux (confirmed).

 ## Worse
 The checklist links to a Presentation.
-Not interactive but when you click the checklist, it opens a website.
+Not interactive but when you click the checklist, it opens a PDF.
 That is not intuitive at all.

 ## Terrible
 I can't do anything with this...
 Really.
+What am I supposed to do with this.
+Put it in my DayRunner

 ## Horrible
-The people in your organization who are in charge of marketing are somewhat... incompetent in my opinion.
+People in your organization who are in charge of marketing are somewhat... incompetent in my opinion.
 I mean... marketing is the gig, right - Reassign the person who made the checklist.

 Truly disappointed, Amazon.
 Truly.
 I was looking forward to a checklist.